Contractor vs Permanent Salary Calculator UK

 Answers to common questions about how we compare contractor day rates and permanent salary packages.

-We compare your contractor earnings (day rate × working days) against the total value of a permanent package.
-For permanent roles, we include base salary, employer pension contributions, annual bonus (as % or fixed), and the monetary value of paid holidays.
+We compare your contractor earnings (day rate × working days) against the permanent package value.
+For permanent roles, the package value includes base salary, employer pension contributions, and annual bonus (as % or fixed).
+Paid holiday is shown separately as context because it is normally already included in a salaried role.
 For contractors, we optionally deduct IR35-related costs (employer's NI bands, Apprentice Levy, umbrella fees) or outside‑IR35 business costs (accountant, bank and insurance).

 You enter your expected working days per year.
 The default is 223, which roughly accounts for weekends, bank holidays and time off between contracts or for holidays.
 You can change this to suit your situation.